-At nineteen years old, Carmen packed her passion for music and an old upright piano and moved from her native Los Angeles to San Diego, determined to give voice to the songs inside her.
+At nineteen, Carmen packed her passion for music and an old upright piano and moved from her native Los Angeles to San Diego, determined to give voice to the songs inside her.
 Secluded in her tiny cottage, Carmen taught herself to play, and the songs swiftly came.
-But crippling stage fright and self-doubt kept Carmen concealed with her songs for nearly a decade.
-During those years of singing in secret, Carmen focused on academic endeavors.
+But personal struggles kept Carmen concealed with her songs for nearly a decade.
+During those years of singing in secret, Carmen focused on intellectual expansion and academic pursuits.
 She earned an undergraduate degree in psychology; and in the fall of 2008, she began law school.

-Just before beginning her second year of law school, Carmen found herself in a deep despair.
-She hadn’t played a piano or written a song in over a year and was dying inside.
-She knew she’d never be fully alive without committing herself to her music.
-From the top shelf of her closet, she took down a shoebox of dusty old cassette tapes filled with piano riffs and vocal melodies she’d been composing and recording for years.
-She nurtured the songs to life, and in August 2010, she recorded a humble four-song demo titled, Years.
-Summoning all the courage she could, she started playing open mics and small gigs around San Diego as she trudged her way through her last year of law school.
+During the summer of 2009, Carmen found herself in despair; she hadn’t played a piano or written a song in over a year.
+She realized she’d never be fully alive without committing herself to her music.
+From the top shelf of her closet, she took down a shoebox of dusty old cassette tapes filled with piano compositions, vocal melodies and song ideas she’d been recording for years.
+She nurtured the songs to life; and in August 2010, she recorded a humble four-song demo titled, Years.
+Summoning all the courage she could, she started playing open mics and small gigs around San Diego, simulanteously thriving in her last year of law school.
 She graduated in May 2011 and four months later released her debut full-length album, The Hive.

-Carmen lives in the San Francisco Bay Area with her husband and their magical French bulldog Mr. Monk.
-She is working on new material for a 2017 release.
+Carmen lives in the San Francisco Bay Area with her beloved husband and their magical French bulldog Mr. Monk.
+She is currently self-recording new material for a 2017 release.